Lucaso1992/Lucaso1992/README.md

 # 👋 Hi there, I´m Lucas

 ### 🚀 Full Stack Developer with a strong Front-End focus.
-- 🔭 I’m currently working on finding a great job
+- 🔭 I’m currently working on personal projects & finding a great job
-- 🌱 I’m currently learning to dominate python
 - 📫 How to reach me: solarilucas92@gmail.com | [Linkedin](linkedin.com/in/lucas-solari)
 - ⚡ Fun fact: I´m fun.